JuliaEarth/GeoStats.jl/docs/src/problems.md

 # Problems

-The project provides solutions to three types of problems defined below.
+The project provides solutions to three types of geostatistical problems.
+These problems can be defined unambiguously and independently of solvers, which is quite convenient for fair comparison of alternative workflows.

 ## Estimation